Canop/broot/website/docs/export.md

 It can be used in several ways.

-The easiest is to just execute it from inside the application (the verb is also accessible with the `:pt` shortcut).
+The easiest is to execute it from inside the application (the verb is also accessible with the `:pt` shortcut).
 This quits broot and you find the tree on your console, without the status line and the input, but with the same filtering state as when you were browsing.

 Example with a filter: